karelbilek/template-parse-recursive/README.md

 The template names are as relative to the given folder.

 It _does_ follow symlinks, and fails when symlinks are errorneous.

-In case of symlink loop, returns error to prevent infinite recursion.
+It does *not* handle symlink loop.

 The package was not tested at Windows as I don't own a Windows machine currently; you are free to fork and/or test and/or send PRs.